kristinadengland/resume/index.md

 - Mentor others on skill development and process knowledge across various areas.

 ### Build partnerships with peers in related industries
-- Developed a space for accessibility specialists in higher education to share product test findings.
+- Developed a space for accessibility specialists in higher education that includes Indiana Univeristy, Stanford, and Yale.
+- Co-facilitated the implementation of an HCM Accessibility Focus Group with Indiana University where multiple universities and states now meeting quarterly with PeopleSoft developers to address critical accessibility issues.
-- Continue to build out our DEIA connections within UMass by engaging with professors and DEIA professionals across the campuses.
+- Work with other DEIA volunteers to build out our DEIA connections within UMass by engaging with professors and DEIA professionals across the campuses.
 - Connected with people across the Diversity, Equity, Inclusion, and Accessibiltiy space on LinkedIn.

 ### Take a growth-mindset focus